 It’s one of the most popular methods of direct marketing and uses email as a quick and easy way of sharing messages about your business to your contact database.

-Almost half of businesses use an email automation platform.
-(Emailmonday, 2018), yet professionals use email as the primary means of communication when it comes to business.
+Almost half of businesses use an email automation platform, yet professionals use email as the primary means of communication when it comes to business.

 The rise of mobile means that business professionals are connected more than ever before, so expect a good mobile experience when reading email on the move.
 It’s more important than ever to get your email marketing campaigns set up correctly.

-This blog post gives advice on how to start a successful email marketing campaign.
+Find out how to start a successful campaign with these email marketing campaign tips.

 There are so many advantages to email marketing over traditional marketing methods, though each should play a part in your marketing strategy as a business.
 Here are some of the key advantages for your business:

 - Email is the most direct way to reach and target consumers with a personalised and relevant content

 - Engaging email campaigns naturally increase the number of website visitors

 - Advertisers have a substantial reach to those who have opted in to receive marketing emails and subscribed for more information